allen-cell-animated/visual-essay-integrated-mitotic-cell/README.md

 2. Select "Build with Parameters" on the left-hand-side navigation menu.
 3. Under the "JOB_TYPE" dropdown, select "DEPLOY_ARTIFACT".
 4. Under the "DEPLOYMENT_TYPE" dropdown, select "staging".
 5. In the "GIT_TAG" selectbox, select the tag of the artifact you want to deploy.
+By default, the selectbox will have the most recent artifact selected by default.
 6. Hit "Build"

 ### Production deployment